Tourists advised to observe traffic rules in Murree to avoid congestion

 The CTO advised the tourists to avoid taking selfies in the middle of the roads.
 An enhanced number of traffic wardens under the supervision of senior traffic officers had been deployed to monitor traffic and guide the tourists, he added.

-According to a CTP spokesman, Traffic Wardens on the directives of the inspector general of police (IGP) Punjab were making all-out efforts to regulate traffic and facilitate the tourists.
+According to a CTP spokesman, traffic wardens on the directives of Inspector General of Police (IGP) Punjab, Faisal Shahkar, Regional Police Officer, Rawalpindi and City Police Officer (CPO) Rawalpindi Syed Shehzad Nadeem Bukhari were making all-out efforts to regulate traffic and facilitate the tourists.

-The IGP, taking notice of slow traffic in Murree, directed the CTP officers to deploy enhance number of Traffic Wardens in Murree to regulate traffic and facilitate the tourists.
+He informed, Chief Traffic Officer, Rawalpindi Naveed Irshad and other CTP officers were in the field to monitor the situation.

-The spokesman informed that senior police officials and the CTO were monitoring all the traffic arrangements to ensure smooth flow of traffic on the roads of Murree.
+The spokesman informed that Superintendent of Police, Kohsar and the CTO while remaining in the field were monitoring all the traffic arrangements and ensuring smooth flow of traffic on the roads of Murree.

-Special pickets had also been set up at all the toll plazas and entrances of Murree to regulate traffic.

 Rawalpindi Police Radio Station 88.6 and Traffic Police and all the official pages were also providing awareness to the citizens about the situation of the traffic load on the roads of Murree, he added.